Brandy isn’t just back. She matters.

 The singer’s signature sound is raspy and layered.
 Donald described it as “the cold breath that you see in front of your face in the winter.
 It’s like a fog that dissipates but is somehow still accurate and clear.”

 Female artists such as H.E.R., Tori Kelly, JoJo, Jazmine Sullivan and Jessie J have all pointed to Brandy as an influence, proving that her impact on the music world was and is far-reaching.
 But it took Norwood several steps back to see it for herself.
-It’s been 8 years since her last album, almost 14 since she was involved in a fatal car crash that left one woman dead and nearly 18 since she told the world (and Oprah) she was married to the father of her daughter when she wasn’t.
+It’s been eight years since her last album, almost 14 since she was involved in a fatal car crash that left one woman dead, and nearly 18 since she told the world (and Oprah) she was married to the father of her daughter when she wasn’t.

 “There was a time where I was learning about myself through the public eye — through Moesha, and then there’s this Brandy thing, and then there’s me, the person that’s inside.
 Who is who?
-I was living my life for everybody and I’m not there anymore,” said Norwood.
-“Spiritually, I was removed from the business for periods of time because I chose what was best for the real me.”
+I was living my life for everybody, and I’m not there anymore,” Norwood said.
+“Spiritually, I was removed from the business for periods of time because I chose what was best for the real me.

 “There were times where I felt like fame was gonna beat me,” she continued.
 “I thought I was going to fall off the map, let alone the cliff.
 But I’m an anomaly and I’m here and I’m strong.”